 When did this legislation come into force?

 This came into force on 27 June 2012.
-More detail can be found here.
+More detail on the community right to challenge.

 How long will it take the council to consider an Expression of Interest?

 The maximum period that will elapse between the date on which we receive a valid EOI and the date on which we notify the body submitting it of our decision is 90 days, or 120 days if any of the following apply:

 - a modification may be required to make the EOI capable of being accepted and the council intends to propose this

 - the service is shared with one or more other relevant authorities or is jointly commissioned with one or more other public bodies

 - the EOI proposes radical change to the way a service is delivered or is otherwise particularly complex